ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Note that an HTTPS server MAY choose to store a submitted SCT and the accompanying certificate chain even when the SCT can't be verified according to check number 2.
 This can allow a server to identify interesting certificates absent valid SCTs.
-The server could choose to perform certificate chain validation and store the submission if the chain ends in a trust anchor configured on the server.
+The server could for example choose to perform certificate chain validation and store the submission if the chain ends in a trust anchor configured on the server.